Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Sound waves from first-order phase transitions in the sound shell model

 The equation of state $c_s^2 \equiv \dd \bar p / \dd \bar \rho $ relates the background fluid pressure $\bar p$ and energy density $\bar \rho$.
 The solution is a longitudinal velocity field, $u_i = \hat k_i u$,

 where the dispersion relation is $\omega = c_s k$.
 The coefficients $A_\pm$ depend on the velocity and energy density fields at the time of collisions \cite{Hindmarsh:2019phv,kin_sp_SSM},

-Alternatively, as initial conditions we could use the velocity $u$ and acceleration $u'$ fields, as done in ref.~\cite{Hindmarsh:2013xza}.
+Alternatively, as initial conditions, we could use the velocity $u$ and acceleration $u'$ fields, as done in Ref.~\cite{Hindmarsh:2013xza}.
 Reference~\cite{Hindmarsh:2019phv} suggests the use of $\lambda$ in \Eq{init_cond} to respect the causality condition of irrotational fields when $k \to 0$ \cite{MY75,Caprini:2003vc}.
-We show in an accompanying paper that this choice is required to avoid discontinuities on $u$ and $\lambda$ at $\tini$ \cite{kin_sp_SSM}.
+We show in an accompanying paper that the causal limit does not depend on this choice, however the latter is required to avoid discontinuities on $u$ and $\lambda$ at $\tini$ \cite{kin_sp_SSM}.

 According to the sound shell model, the velocity and energy density fields are the linear superposition of the fields produced by the expansion of each of the $N_b$ single bubbles \cite{Hindmarsh:2013xza,Hindmarsh:2019phv},